apache/nuttx/tools/README.txt

 mkromfsimg.sh
 -------------

-  This script may be used to automate the generate of a ROMFS file system image.
-It accepts an rcS script "template" and generates and image that may be mounted under /etc in the NuttX pseudo file system.
+  This script may be used to automate the generation of a ROMFS file system image.
+It accepts an rcS script "template" and generates an image that may be mounted under /etc in the NuttX pseudo file system.

   TIP: Edit the resulting header file and mark the generated data values